duckdb/duckdb-web/docs/sql/functions/patternmatching.md

 |`regexp_matches('hello world', 'hello.world', 's')`|`LIKE 'hello_world'`|
 |`regexp_matches('hello world', 'he.*rld', 's')`|`LIKE '%he%rld'`|

+### Using `regexp_replace`

 The `regexp_replace` function can be used to replace the part of a string that matches the regexp pattern with a replacement string.
-The notation `\d` (where d is a number indicating the group) can be used to refer to groups captured in the regular expression in the replacement string.
-Below are some examples:
+The notation `\d` (where `d` is a number indicating the group) can be used to refer to groups captured in the regular expression in the replacement string.
+Note that by default, `regexp_replace` only replaces the first occurrence of the regular expression.
+To replace all occurrences, use the global replace (`g`) flag.

+Some examples for using `regexp_replace`:

 ```sql
 regexp_replace('abc', '(b|c)', 'X')        -- aXc